 Actions:

-Transition to a public image that is a family-friendly resort by promoting respect for diversity and a vibrant summer season.
+The Town should continue efforts to transition to a public image that is a family-friendly resort by promoting respect for diversity and a vibrant summer season.

-Continue efforts and other best practices to promote Town-wide culture of respect for people and the rule of law: whereby people care for, and about, each other.

-Expand advertising and promotional activities and visitor outreach commensurate with the Town’s changing image.

-Continue efforts to meet and exceed public safety and security expectations for residents and visitors.
+The Town should cContinue efforts to meet and exceed public safety and security expectations for residents and visitors.

-Provide special amenities to support a unique pet-friendly community.
+The Town should provide special amenities to support a unique pet-friendly community.

-Continue increased shoulder-season activity by working with many stakeholder groups and interested parties.
+The Town should continue increased shoulder-season activity by working with many stakeholder groups and interested parties.

-Continue to offer high-quality park space and outdoor recreational opportunities that meet the shared goals of the State’s outdoor recreational plan.
+The Town Should continue to offer high-quality park space and outdoor recreational opportunities that meet the shared goals of the State’s outdoor recreational plan.

 Natural Environment